Rasburicase (Fasturtec ®)

-This information is about a drug called rasburicase, which is given alongside chemotherapy for leukaemia or lymphoma.
-It is used to prevent or treat a side effect of chemotherapy called tumour lysis syndrome.
+Rasburicase is a drug given before and during chemotherapy for some types of leukaemia and lymphoma.
+It can help prevent or reduce a side effect of chemotherapy called tumour lysis syndrome.

-We hope this information answers your questions.
-If you have any further questions you can ask the doctor, nurse or pharmacist at the hospital where you are having your treatment.
+This information describes rasbiricase, how it’s given and some of its possible side effects.
+If you have any further questions, you can ask the doctor, nurse or pharmacist at the hospital where you are having your treatment.

 Tumour lysis syndrome (TLS) is a complication that can be caused by some chemotherapy drugs.
 It's more common in cancers that grow quickly and respond quickly to chemotherapy, such as acute leukaemias and high-grade lymphomas.
 People with other types of cancer are rarely affected by TLS.